Entertainer / Vocalist

-Nan Denning was born in Castlebar during 1934, she was always a Singer!
+Nan Denning was born in Castlebar during 1934: she was always a singer!
 The story of her singing career began as she walked age fourteen years old along Mc Hale Road while she sang in a world of her own!
-She was overheard by Tony O’Grady, Manulla he enquired if Nan would sing in his band that comprised of John Lally (Saxophone) Toddy Buckley and Gerald Ralph (Drums), with Tony himself on accordion.
+She was overheard by Tony O’Grady, Manulla: he enquired if Nan would sing in his band that comprised of John Lally (saxophone) Toddy Buckley, Gerald Ralph (drums), with Tony himself on accordion.

-Nan’s first gig was at Eclipse Ballroom in Ballyhaunis with her opening number “Buttons and Bows.”
-She performed in a band called “Nan and the Jets” also with Brose Walsh Band.
-From there began a long talented career that brought Nan from dance halls to a Castlebar Pantomime stage.
-Nan stepped in at short notice when the lead Singer was ill to another band where she met Mick Monaghan, (Drummer).
-Nan Monaghan composed “My Home Town Castlebar” for the Castlebar International Song Contest during 1961.
+Nan’s first gig was at Eclipse Ballroom in Ballyhaunis with her opening number ‘Buttons and Bows.’
+She performed in a band called ‘Nan and the Jets’ also with Brose Walsh Band.
+From there began a long talented career that brought Nan from dance halls to Castlebar pantomime stage.
+Nan stepped in at short notice later when the lead singer was ill to another band where she met Mick Monaghan a drummer.

-Nan’s pantomime life began when she joined her sisters, Angela and Irene during the 1960’s on stage.
+Nan’s pantomime life began when she joined her sisters, Angela also Irene during the 1960’s on stage.
 She was a tireless, committed committee member of Castlebar pantomime committee, whether on collection duties, obtaining sponsorship or adjudicating at auditions.
-Nan Monaghan looked after all the little children within the ranks of pantomime during rehearsals plus at all performances.
+Nan Monaghan looked after all the little children within the ranks of pantomime during rehearsals also at all performances.
 She offered encouragement and praise until her reluctant retirement in 2009.
-Nan called herself “The Elder Lemon” but to committee, cast and crew she was always the “Queen of Panto.’
+Nan called herself ‘The Elder Lemon’ but to committee, cast & crew she was always the ‘Queen of Panto.’

-Karen Conway, 14th February 2011
+Karen Conway 14th February 2011